fluxionary/minetest-ethereal/README.md

 - Added new biome routine to help restructure biomes
 - Tweaked biome values so that they are more spread out (no more huge bamboo biome)
 - Tweaked biome plant and tree decorations
+- Fixed farming compatibility when using hoe on ethereal dirt
+- Dirt with dry grass turns into green grass when near water

 ### 1.18